 Open to exceptional undergraduate and graduate students studying plant biology, the ASPB Conviron Scholars program delivers an experience intended to serve as a foundation for a career in plant science.
+Applications welcome from any country.
 Students who apply to the program must be in good academic standing (verified by their Pl or department head) and must demonstrate a commitment to plant science.
-For the 2017 program, a total of 20 students will be chosen to participate in the ASPB Conviron Scholars program.
+For the 2017 program, a total of 21 students were chosen to participate in the ASPB Conviron Scholars program.

 This program includes: